MosaicGroupPSU/orbis/README.md

 np.fill_diagonal(w, 0.10)
 ```
  ### Iterative Optimization Loop
 This part of the code mainly remains the same except for the scaling part.
-You should change the following lines based on your variables:
+You should change the following lines (
+scaling factors) based on your variables:

 ```python
 # Calculate scaling factors for various potential energy contributions